factorhouse/slipway/README.md

 Slipway is our [Clojure](https://clojure.org/) companion to Embedded Jetty.

+Slipway is not an opinionated web-framework, you can consider it a battle-tested web server with websocket support.

+Our approach to shipping a full-stack web-system with slipway will (eventually) be open-sourced in [shortcut](https://github.com/factorhouse/shortcut).

 ### Quick Start

 Choose a project by Jetty version, then open a REPL.

-Start slipway with a ring-handler and a map of configuration options.
+Start slipway with a ring-handler and a map of configuration options:

 ```clojure
 (require '[slipway :as slipway])